T. V. Soong: Career

 During his tenure as Finance Minister, he managed to balance China's budget, which was no small accomplishment.
 He resigned in 1933, displeased with Chiang Kai-shek's appeasement of Japan and attempts to placate Japanese aggression.
 He later returned to service as Minister of Foreign Affairs (1942–1945), and as President of the Executive Yuan (1945–1947).
 Soong left his legacy as head of the Chinese delegation to the United Nations Conference on International Organization in San Francisco, April 1945, which later became the United Nations.

-Soong was in charge of negotiating with the Soviet leader Joseph Stalin regarding Soviet interests in China, and travelled to Moscow to extract from Stalin a guarantee to oppose the Chinese Communist Party.
+During the German invasion of Russia, Soong was in charge of negotiating with the Soviet leader Joseph Stalin regarding Soviet interests in China, and travelled to Moscow to extract from Stalin a guarantee to oppose the Chinese Communist Party.
 Soong conceded to Stalin the Manchurian railways and Korean independence but refused to allow Soviet interference in Xinjiang or military bases in Manchuria.
 He also indicated that China and the Soviet Union could share dominion over Mongolia if a "mutual assistance pact" was agreed to.
 Soong was known for his tough negotiating style with Stalin in getting straight to the point and freely using the threat of American military backing to strengthen his demands.
 When the Sino-Soviet treaty was signed, China ceded to the Soviets parts of Mongolia, the use of a naval base at Port Arthur (with civilian rule remaining Chinese), and co-ownership of the Chinese Eastern Railway in Manchuria.

 In return, Soong extracted from Stalin recognition of the Republic of China as the legitimate regime of China, aid from the Soviets, and an oral agreement to an eventual Soviet withdrawal from Manchuria.
-The treaty failed to end tension in China with the communists, which resulted in renewed fighting in the Chinese Civil War.
-Stalin had previously told the Americans that President Roosevelt should inform Chiang Kai-shek of the Russian demands in Manchuria, at the Yalta Conference, before Stalin informed Soong.
+The treaty failed to end tension in China with the communists, which resulted in renewed fighting after the Chinese communist revolution.
+Stalin had previously told the Americans that Franklin Roosevelt should inform Chiang Kai-shek of the Russian demands in Manchuria, at the Yalta Conference, before Stalin informed Soong.

-During the war years, he financed the "Flying Tigers"—the American mercenary group that was later incorporated into the United States Air Force.
+During the war years, he financed the Flying Tigers, an American mercenary group that was later incorporated into the United States Air Force.
 Gen. Claire Chennault was listed as an employee of the Bank of China.
-On this project Soong worked very closely with his sister, Madame Chiang Kai-shek (May-ling Soong).
+On this project Soong worked very closely with his sister, May-ling Soong.
 He once remarked to John Paton Davies, Jr., one of the China Hands, that there were no U.S. State Department memos sent from China to which he did not have access within a few days.

+Criticism of Soong increased as the Nationalist government's financial crisis increased during January and early February 1947.
+Rival Nationalist individuals and factions which criticized him included those associated with Sun Ke, Zhang Qun, CC Clique, and the Gexin movement.
+The Gexin movement criticized Soong for what the group described as his bureaucratic capitalism, a phrase likely adopted from the communists' criticisms of Soong.
+The Gexin movement influenced many newspapers' criticisms of Soong.
+Its criticisms of Soong were also echoed in the Legislative Yuan.